 Help with malware

-Important to know: If all the above measures are used, there is a probability of almost 100% certainty.
+Important to know: If all of the above measures are used, this corresponds to the probability of an almost one hundred percent certainty.
 If malware is site still caught, it is important that it is removed professionally.
 Even established tools such as Sucuri or SiteLock sometimes reach their limits here.
-Ideally, the hoster itself offers a service to remove the malware without leaving any residue.
+Ideally, these tools host themselves offer a service to remove the malware without leaving any residue.

 Last but not least, let's take a look at the WordPress hosting support.
 Again, we realize that unfortunately it is difficult to evaluate this in advance.
 In fact, support is not the decisive factor at the beginning of a customer relationship.
 At RAIDBOXES only 5 percent of customers come to us for support.